5 Things to Know About the macOS Big Sur 11.2.2 Update

 The company’s confirmed a new macOS Big Sur 11.3 update and the software is in beta testing ahead of an official release later this year.
 We expect an official release in early spring alongside iOS 14.5 and iPadOS 14.5.

-If you don’t want to wait for the official macOS Big Sur 11.3 release, you can download the beta onto your Mac right now.
+If you don’t want to wait for Apple’s official macOS Big Sur 11.3 release, you can download the beta onto your Mac right now.
 Most people should install the public beta.

 macOS Big Sur 11.3 is a milestone upgrade which means it will carry new features, bug fixes, and security patches for Mac computers.